Ampio Pharmaceuticals (NYSE:AMPE) Receives New Coverage from Analysts at StockNews.com

-Research analysts at StockNews.com assumed coverage on shares of Ampio Pharmaceuticals (NYSE:AMPE – Get Rating) in a research note issued on Friday.
-The brokerage set a “sell” rating on the stock.
+Investment analysts at StockNews.com started coverage on shares of Ampio Pharmaceuticals (NYSE:AMPE – Get Rating) in a report issued on Monday.
+The firm set a “sell” rating on the stock.

 About Ampio Pharmaceuticals